mkhan45/SIMple-Physics/content/labs/0-integration-pos.md

 print(total);
 ```

-For-each loops are a very common kind of loop.
+`For-each` loops are a very common kind of loop.
 However, two other common
-kinds are for loops and while loops.
+kinds are `for` loops and `while` loops.

-While loops are important because they can be used to keep executing some
+`while` loops are important because they can be used to keep executing some
 code forever.
 This is how the `update` function is run by the engine every frame.

 ## Iterating over Bodies